rossana87/Project_4/README.md

 One of my main hobbies is Calisthenics and as we were all going solo for the last project I decided to build a Calisthenics booking app, named Cali-Kulture, which is the real name of the community that I belong to.
 Our last project had to be a full-stack app built in Python Django API and Django REST framework to serve data from a Postgres database in the back-end and consuming via a front-end built in React.js.

-The wireframe was created in Excalidraw and the main plan was to have a landing page with a nav bar that included the Cali-Kulture log on the left hand side and classes, login and registration on the right handside.
+The wireframe was created in Excalidraw and the main plan was to have a landing page with a navigation bar that included the Cali-Kulture log on the left hand side and classes, login and registration on the right handside.
 I am a big fan of minimalistic websites, for this reason I decided to make the home page very simple, which included a banner of my instructors, a header and a description of what Calisthenics is.
 From the navbar, the user is able to find classes of the day through the calendar, under the tab classes, and book them only if they are registered.
 Classes can also be cancelled from here and from the booking page as well.
 There is an about page that will explain how Calisthenics was born and at the bottom I would like to include their instagram with a React package.